 Celebrating your curly hair means you can embrace all the bounce, body & texture that makes your hair so wonderfully gravity-defying.
 But if you notice your natural hair is showing some signs of breakage, don’t sweat it.
 It simply means your hair needs a little more of that special attention it always deserves.

-Everyone experiences natural hair breakage now & again, whether your hair is curly, coily, or tight-textured.
+Everyone experiences natural hair breakage now & again, whether your hair type is curly, coily, or tight-textured, but what causes hair breakage in natural hair?
 Hair breakage occurs when dryness or damage causes the structure of your strands to break down, ultimately causing them to break off.1 This breakage shortens the hair strand overall & broken ends can sometimes fray or split.

-Luckily, once you know how to prevent breakage, you’ll be ready to maintain the health of your hair & keep it gorgeous even when breakage happens.
+Luckily, once you know how to prevent natural hair breakage, you’ll be ready to maintain the health of your hair & keep it gorgeous even when breakage happens.